From the Field

 What has been the impact of the COVID-19 pandemic on children?

-The pandemic touched virtually all aspects of daily life and thrust children everywhere into a new world of uncertainty, with the loss of loved ones, shuttered schools, and isolation from friends, family members, and community.
-For many children in developing countries, it’s also increased poverty, hunger, and the risk of child marriage, child labor, gender-based violence, and exploitation.
+The pandemic has had profound and lasting effects on children worldwide, impacting their health, education, and overall well-being.
+For many children in developing countries, the effects of the pandemic have also increased poverty, hunger, and the risk of child marriage, child labor, gender-based violence, and exploitation.

 • An estimated 5.2 million children worldwide have lost a primary or secondary caregiver due to COVID-19.